+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 UENO ZOO

-The park is open 09:30 – 17:00, Tuesday – Sunday.
+The park is open from 09:30 – 17:00, Tuesday – Sunday.
 Closed on Mondays and the day after Monday if Monday is a public holiday.

 The park is home to over 3,000 animals of 400 different species.
-The zoo’s most popular animals to visit are pandas, Sumatran tigers and western lowland gorillas.
+The zoo’s most popular animals to visit are pandas, Sumatran tigers, and western lowland gorillas.
 Ueno Zoo has the most animals of any zoo in the country.

 Gundam statue odaiba